KHP-Informatics/Cognition-DNC/README.md

 `java -jar /path/to/jar/file.jar --createMode --file=coordinates.json`

 That’s it!
-If all hs gone well, you should see richly formated XHTML strings appearing in your target table.
+If all has gone well, you should see richly formated XHTML strings appearing in your target table.

 <h2>